-Some patients with alpha-1 antitrypsin deficiency are treated with weekly or monthly intravenous infusions of alpha-1 antitrypsin.
+Some people with alpha-1 antitrypsin deficiency are treated with weekly or monthly intravenous infusions of alpha-1 antitrypsin.
 Research finds that this therapy can't be recommended for COPD patients without alpha-1 antitrypsin deficiency, because the treatment is expensive and there is not enough evidence to show that it reduces exacerbations or improves lung function.

-Roflumilastis a medication which can reduce exacerbations in patients with frequent exacerbations.
+Roflumilastis a medication that can reduce exacerbations in patients with frequent exacerbations.
 This medication can slightly increase the risk of death in treated patients, so it should be given only to carefully selected patients.

 Treating Acute Bronchitis or Pneumonia in COPD Patients

 People with COPD are at increased risk for pneumonia, but any lung infection can worsen symptoms and speed deterioration of lung function.
-Patients with acute bronchitis or pneumonia who have signs of bacterial infection, such as green or yellow phlegm, usually need antibiotics.
+People with acute bronchitis or pneumonia who have signs of bacterial infection, such as green or yellow phlegm, usually need antibiotics.

 Streptococcus pneumoniae, Haemophilus influenzae, and Moraxella catarrhalis are the most common causes of pneumonia or exacerbations in people with COPD.
 The choice of antibiotic depends on the bacteria being treated and bacterial resistance to common antibiotics in the area.
-Giving preventive antibiotics to patients with frequent exacerbations is not recommended because this practice contributes to the development of bacterial resistance.
+Giving preventive antibiotics to people with frequent exacerbations is not recommended because this practice contributes to the development of bacterial resistance.

 When it comes to treating acute exacerbations of chronic bronchitis, so-called second-line antibiotics (amoxicillin, clavulanate, macrolides, second- or third-generation cephalosporins, and quinolones) appear to be more effective than, and just as safe, as first-generation antibiotics (ampicillin, doxycycline, and trimethoprim/sulfamethoxazole).